NthBox/extra-vision-ai/docs/debug/local-inference-coreml-transition-debug-troubleshoot.md

 - **Avoid JS Resizing**: For high-frequency frame processing, keep frame data in native memory as long as possible.
 - **Version Compatibility**: Check VisionCamera v4 peer dependencies (`worklets-core`) and Babel plugins early.
 - **Robust Config Plugins**: Use deterministic UUIDs and clear parent/child path relationships in `project.pbxproj` to avoid build system confusion.
+- **Project Name Fallbacks**: In Config Plugins, always provide fallbacks for project-related variables that might be undefined in certain environments.
 - **Metro Cache**: Clear cache (`--clear`) after ANY change to `babel.config.js` or `package.json` affecting transforms.